 CONDUCT A MONTHLY ANALYSIS

 The best way to keep your account healthy is to conduct a monthly analysis to see where your ads are succeeding and where they aren’t.
+Are users finding the solutions they need on your site?
+How long do they stay?
 This analysis can give you powerful insight into who is engaging and what you need to change to better target your ads.

 TEST AND EXPERIMENT